As used in this rule:

 (1) As of the eligibility determination date, the employer:

-(b) Cannot have cumulative lapses in workers' compensation coverage in excess of forty days within the twelve months preceding June first immediately prior to the policy year to which the cap will be applied.
+(b) Cannot have cumulative lapses in workers' compensation coverage in excess of forty days within the preceding twelve months .

 (2) An employer must annually complete a safety program prescribed by the division of safety and hygiene no later than safety requirement completion date during each policy year in which the cap applies.
 If the employer fails to comply with these requirements, the bureau will remove the cap for the policy year in which the requirements were not met and use employer's uncapped EM for that policy year.